Emergent BioSolutions: Narcan

 In 2012, concerned about inconsistency of dosage, along with the need for a responder having some specialized training in making the naloxone injection in a tense, highly- charged emergency environment, Phil Skolnick, then director of the Division of Therapeutics & Medical Consequences at the National Institute on Drug Abuse and Roger Crystal, the chief executive officer of Lightlake Therapeutics (now Opiant Pharmaceuticals), teamed to develop an intranasal version of the drug.
 NIDA then generated a highly concentrated solution of naloxone which Lightlake was able to package in its nasal spray devices.
 After successful clinical trials, Lightlake entered into a partnership with Adapt Pharma to manufacture the product, Narcan.
 The FDA approved Narcan nasal spray in November, 2015.
 Emergent Biosolutions purchased Adapt Pharma in 2018.

-In January 2019, the FDA initiated a policy that allows the distribution of naloxone over-the-counter through the use of consumer-friendly labels that Emergent Biosolutions uses in delivering Narcan to consumers.
-Emergent is required by the FDA to make certain that the product-specific parts of the labels are understood by consumers.

-By 2019, seven states - California, Virginia, Arizona, Ohio, Washington, Vermont and Rhode Island – required physicians to provide patients who receive opioid prescriptions (e.g., as a pain killer) to co-prescribe or, at minimum, offer Narcan to high risk patients.
-Many doctors consider this practice an opportunity to initiate a discussion between health care providers and patients about the dangers and risks of opioid pain medication.

-Throughout the US, Narcan and naloxone have been made available OTC in 41 states; exceptions are Delaware, Hawaii, Kansas, Maine, Michigan, Nebraska, Oklahoma, South Dakota and Wyoming.
-The drug can be found in major retailers like CVS, Walgreens, Walmart and Kroger, as well as independent pharmacies.
-Many states offer lists of retailers where Narcan can be purchased.
-Narcan is covered by many health insurance plans.

 COVID-19 vaccines and production issues

 Johnson & Johnson and Oxford–AstraZeneca vaccines

 In 2020, the company signed a $135 million deal with Johnson & Johnson to provide and reserve manufacturing capacity for J&J's COVID-19 vaccine candidate for Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus which causes COVID-19.
 Human testing began later that year, and the vaccine received Emergency Use Authorization from the FDA in February 2021.

 In June 2020, Cambridge UK-based pharmaceutical developer and manufacturer, AstraZeneca, initiated a $174 million agreement with the company to help develop and produce 300 million doses of the Oxford–AstraZeneca COVID-19 vaccine.
 AstraZeneca had also signed a previous agreement with Emergent for $87 million (US) naming Emergent a development partner for the vaccine, which was manufactured at the company's Bayview plant in East Baltimore, Maryland.